snabbco/snabb/src/lib/protocol/README.md

 — Method **datagram:pop** *n*

 Removes the leading *n* parsed headers from the datagram.
 Note that headers added via `push` can not be removed using `pop`.
 The caller has to ensure that the datagram contains at least *n* headers that were parsed using `parse_match`.
 The sequence of parsed headers can be obtained by calling `stack`.
-This method destructively modifies the underlying packet and calling it will corrupt headers previously obtained by `datagram:parse_match`.
+This method destructively modifies the underlying packet in immediate commit mode and raises an error if the parse stack is not empty.

+In delayed commit mode, the packet is not modified and the parse stack remains valid.

 For instance let *d* be an datagram with an Ethernet header followed by an IPv6 header.
 Assuming we have parsed both headers using